-Health · The stresses of communication difficulties, misconceptions, and uncertainty negatively affect mental and physical health and tend to have a disproportionately large impact on nondominant members.
-Increasing intercultural competence can help level the playing field by spreading the discomfort evenly and, for all in the long run, can help decrease emotional exhaustion and increase psychological well-being by lowering the anxiety of working with others.
+Health · The stresses of communication difficulties, misconceptions, and uncertainty negatively affect mental and physical health, with a disproportionate impact on nondominant members.
+Increasing intercultural competence can spread the discomfort fairly, help decrease emotional and physical exhaustion and burnout, and increase psychological well-being by lowering anxiety.

-Performance · Building intercultural capacity supports optimism and the ability to regulate emotions (e.g., lower anxiety, frustration, contempt) when working across lines of differences, increasing clear communication, trust, and strong relationships for creative problem solving.
-15 Furthermore, a firm climate in which diversity is valued cues individuals to improve their performance in intercultural contexts.
+Performance · Building intercultural capacity supports optimism and the ability to regulate emotions (e.g., lower anxiety, frustration, contempt) when working across lines of differences, resulting in clearer communication, increased trust, and strong relationships for creative problem solving.15 Furthermore, a firm climate in which diversity is valued cues individuals to improve their performance in intercultural contexts.

 Networks · Intercultural competence enhances the ability to connect more effectively with a broad range of colleagues, clients, and stakeholders and develop genuine friendships, authentic working relationships, and innovative cohorts.
+(See the Advancing Careers guide).